 What is Launch Pad?

-Launch Pad is a workshop for established writers held in beautiful high-altitude Laramie, Wyoming.
-Launch Pad aims to provide a “crash course” for the attendees in modern astronomy science through guest lectures, and observation through the University of Wyoming’s professional telescopes.
-(In the past the workshop had NASA and NSF support and was free, but is now $500 for the week, which includes lodging and meals except for dinner.
-Thanks to a wonderful and generous patron, we can offer a scholarship for travel and tuition for one attendee from the United Kingdom, European Union, Norway, or Iceland.)
+Launch Pad is a workshop for established professionals held in beautiful high-altitude Laramie, Wyoming.
+Launch Pad aims to provide a “crash course” for the attendees in modern astronomical science through lectures, activities, discussion, and observation through the University of Wyoming’s professional telescopes.
+We generally cover all workshop expenses including meals and lodging.

 Who is Launch Pad?